-My experience shows how low potassium levels look and feel like extremely serious nerve damage.
+I had an experience that showed me how low potassium levels look and feel like extremely serious nerve damage.
 What happened was that a pipe broke, causing mains water to gush into my front room.
-While I waited for the plumber I swept water out the front door to keep the rest of my house from flooding.
+While I waited for the plumber I swept water out the front door to keep the rest of my home from being flooded.
 When the plumber arrived he said he’d followed water for several blocks as it led to my house.
-This wasn’t because he was slow, but because there was so much water.

-A few days later I was in a huge building with no place to sit down for a rather long distance.
-Within a few days of the extreme exhaustion caused by the two events, my difficulty walking and standing increased significantly.
+A few days later I was in a huge building with no place to sit down for a rather long distance, and the next day I had to fight Wells Fargo’s fraudulent foreclosure action in court.
+Within a few days of the extreme exhaustion and stress my difficulty walking and standing increased significantly.
 I ordered a cane, thinking that would help, and then before I even used the cane, I ordered a rolling walker.

 I thought I would get better if I used more B12, but in fact I didn’t get better.
-Instead it became really difficult to lift my feet.
-I had to give up putting on nylons to go out.
+Instead it became difficult to lift my feet.
+I had to give up putting on nylons.
 I thought that if I lost weight, it would be easier to walk and stand up.
-It was getting more and more painful to stand up, to walk, to engage in almost any movement, so giving up going to the kitchen for food was far easier than if I’d been healthier.
+Since it was getting more and more painful to stand, walk or engage in almost any movement, it was easy to give up going to the kitchen for food.

-I thought about going to a doctor, but I felt sure that I’d be told something extremely scary, like that I had MS. Since the consensus is that there’s no cure for MS, I decided there was no point in getting a scary opinion that might make it even harder for me to recover.
+I thought about going to a doctor, but I felt I might be told something frightening, like that I had MS. Since the consensus is that there’s no cure for MS, I decided there was no point in getting frightened more than I already was since that might actually make it even harder for me to recover.
 Low vitamin B12 can be misdiagnosed as MS ~ Read more.

 For over a year my health deteriorated.
 I wondered how long I’d be able to take care of myself.
-When I tore a muscle and was having a lot more pain on top of the pain I was already having a hard time handling, I began doubling the amount of B12 I used till I was having about the equivalent of two B12 shots a day.
+When I tore a muscle and was having a lot more pain on top of the pain I was already had, I began doubling the amount of B12 I used till I was having about the equivalent of two B12 shots a day.
 That resulted in extremely painful muscle spasms.
-I was pretty sure that I’d overdone my cobalt intake ~ B12 is the vitamin which contains the heavy metal cobalt.
-I was tweeting about this when someone replied that using B12 can cause muscle spasms because there isn’t enough potassium in your body to keep up with your blood cells need for potassium when they begin to divide properly again after a period of low vitamin B12.
+I was pretty sure that I’d overdone my cobalt intake ~ B12 contains the heavy metal cobalt.
+I was tweeting about this when someone replied that using B12 can cause muscle spasms because there isn’t enough potassium to keep up with blood cells/ need for potassium as they begin to divide properly after a period without enough vitamin B12.

 I read scads of stuff on the internet, both research articles and forum contributions related to potassium.
 Together they convinced me to try more potassium.
 Especially given that I had had no idea we need 4700 mg of potassium a day.
 I mean, I wasn’t getting more than a small fraction of that.

-But at the time my meals were being delivered by Kitchen Angels because I couldn’t stand long enough to cook for myself.
-We were given perfectly wonderful meals, but they included a banana only once ever week or so, and the same was true of potatoes.
+But at the time my meals were being delivered by Kitchen Angels because I couldn’t stand long enough to cook.
+Kitchen Angels provided perfectly wonderful meals, but they included a banana only once ever week or so, and the same was true of potatoes.
 So, I ordered potassium capsules, failing to work out the maths, that if each capsule was 98 mg I’d need to consume practically the whole bottle in one day.

 Since potassium capsules weren’t going to work, I researched foods richest in potassium.
 I ordered peanut butter to have for breakfast and lunch, and Maca to put in my coffee.
 Come spring I ordered seed potatoes and grew potatoes that were the most tasty I had ever had.
 At the same time I was using cilantro capsules to reduce the heavy metals in my body.

-Within a few weeks I began to be woken less frequently at night by excruciatingly painful muscle spasms that felt as if my whole torso was going to seize up in a fearfully frozen permanence.
+Within a few weeks I began to be woken less frequently at night by excruciating muscle spasms that felt as if my torso was going to seize up in a fearfully frozen permanence.

-That was great, but even better was that my strength was returning.
-It had been almost impossible to stand without holding on to my walker, which made it really hard to do things that required one of my hands.
-To my great joy, as time went on and I continued to consume more potassium rich foods every day, my strength began to return.
+Sleeping more was great, but even better was that my strength was returning.
+It had been almost impossible to stand without holding on to my walker, which made it hard to do things that required one of my hands.
+To my great joy, as time went on and I continued to consume more potassium rich foods, my strength returned.

 Today, months later, I’m so much better than I can imagine being able to once more walk without a walker.

-If you don’t know that low vitamin B12 levels can lead to demyelination, that is, the loss of or damage to the protective sheaths on your nerves, you may have a future with years of pain burning away the joy you could otherwise have in your life.
+If you don’t know that low vitamin B12 levels can lead to demyelination, that is, the loss of or damage to the protective sheaths on your nerves, you may have a future with years of pain burning away the joy you could otherwise have.

 Additionally, when the myelin sheath is damaged it no longer keeps nerve impulses on the straight and narrow, so to speak.
 They slip out, losing some of their strength.
 It is not surprising, then, that the most common symptom of motor nerve damage, is weakness.

-Other symptoms of which you should be aware are painful cramps, muscle twitching visible under the skin, muscle loss, bone degeneration, and changes in the skin, hair, and nails.
+Other symptoms are painful cramps, muscle twitching visible under the skin, muscle loss, bone degeneration, and changes in the skin, hair, and nails.
 In fact, your fingernails are an easy way to check the health of your nerves.
 Read more.